 - 1. Have a bachelor's degree or its equivalent from a recognized, accredited university of the highest standard. - 2.
-Be proficient in English (a minimum test score of TOEFL iBT 79, IELTS Academic 6.0 or its equivalent). - 3.
+Be proficient in English (admission priority will be given to applicants who have a TOEFL iBT score of 79 or higher, or an IELTS Academic score of 6.0 or higher). - 3.
 Be an active government official in a developing country, with at least 2 years' work experience in customs policy and administration in the home country at the time of enrollment, and preferably below 35 years of age as of April 1st in the year of enrollment.
 Preference will be given to those who show promise of continuing their career in customs policy and administration upon returning to their home countries.